 Who Is Sharon Osbourne?

-Sharon Osbourne was born on October 9, 1952, in London.
-Osbourne, and the rest of her family, gained major media attention after appearing on the MTV reality series The Osbournes in 2002.
+Sharon Osbourne, and the rest of her family, gained major media attention after appearing on the MTV reality series The Osbournes in 2002.
 By appearing on the show with her family, Sharon Osbourne cemented her status as a caring and appealing mother and wife who was more than just Mrs. Osbourne.
 After the end of the show, she has gone on to manage the career of her daughter, Kelly Osbourne, and judge the reality competition America's Got Talent from 2007 to 2012 as well as Britain's The X Factor.
 Since 2010, Osbourne's been a panelist on the daytime talk show, The Talk.

-Sharon also negotiated a deal with the MTV cable network for a reality series featuring her family.
+Sharon negotiated a deal with the MTV cable network for a reality series featuring her family.
 Like a twisted, curse-filled version of the Adventures of Ozzie and Harriet, The Osbournes debuted in the spring of 2002.
 The show captivated audiences, who were intrigued by shock-rocker Ozzy's softer side as a doting — if somewhat spacey — father.
 Fans also loved Sharon's blunt and direct parenting style, and couldn't help but watch the two youngest Osbourne children as they battled their way through their sibling rivalries.
-Their eldest daughter, Aimee, declined to participate in the series.
+Their eldest daughter, Aimee, declined to participate in the series, which lasted four seasons.

 'The Sharon Osbourne Show,' 'The X Factor'